EVNdevs/EVN-arduino/docs/sensors/evngesturesensor.rst

 .. function:: bool begin()

     Initializes gesture sensor.
 Call this function before using the other functions.

+    By default, Gesture Mode is enabled, with Colour Mode and Proximity Mode disabled.

     :returns: Boolean indicating whether the sensor was successfully initialized.
 If ``false`` is returned, all other functions will return 0.